saltyrtc/saltyrtc-meta/Protocol.md

 ### Channel Number

 This number is unique for each channel that may be used with the same cookie but with a different sequence number counter.
 As part of the nonce, its only purpose is to ensure that no nonce is being used more than once with the same shared secret.
+The channel number MAY be chosen randomly but MUST remain unique per cookie.

 ### Sequence Number

-The sequence number plays a vital role as part of the nonce.
+The unsigned 32-bit sequence number in network byte order plays a vital role as part of the nonce.
 It is mainly used to detect replay attacks.
-Because the sequence number MUST be incremented with each packet sent on its channel, it also ensures that no nonce is being used repeatedly.
+Because the sequence number MUST be incremented with each encrypted packet sent on its channel, it also ensures that no nonce is being used repeatedly.
 If incrementing the current 32-bit sequence number would cause an integer overflow, a new unique **Channel Number** MUST be generated and the sequence number MUST be reset to zero.

 ### Initiator